valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-1_August-26-2025/Readme.md

 ```
 We can then use this geometry for further calculations.

 Now, you should do the same calculation for L-Tryptophan.
 You should get the initial coordinates by using a smiles string from Pubchem.
 You can use the Jupyter notebook shown in class to do this.
-Make sure that this inital geometry looks resonable.
-Here you need to copy and edit the previously used input file.
+Make sure that this initial geometry looks reasonable.
+Here, you need to copy and edit the previously used input file.